-During the first half of the year, students learn about what it means to be a scientist, are introduced to computer science, and investigate light and sound waves.
-During the second half of the year, students study habitats and the plants and animals that live in them, as well as the importance of pollinators.
+Students learn about what it means to be a scientist, travel on nature walks, and observe a tree throughout all 4 seasons.
+Daffodil bulbs are planted and investigated in the fall.
+They are introduced to computer science, and investigate light and sound waves.
+During the second half of the year, students study biomes, habitats and the plants and animals that live in them.
+Springtime brings the planting of seeds and learning about the importance of pollinators.
 First graders' curiosity with the natural world makes plant and animal life cycles the perfect subjects for in-depth study.